Further Git and GitHub for Effective Collaboration

 Bonus: Keeping your fork in sync with the original repo

-In the previous exercise, the individual forks will be outdated as you contribute with content to the administrator’s repo.
+In the previous exercise, the individual forks will be outdated as you contribute content to the Administrator’s repository (for example, if your or someone else’s PR is merged on the Administrator’s repository, you will see that the fork is out of sync).
 Follow these instructions to make sure that your own forks are kept up to date.

 Key Points